Yale-BIM/f21-assignments/assignment-3/README.md

 Parts IV and V of the assignment are only for students taking CPSC-559 (graduate version of the course).
 See the tasks/questions in the [ExtraQuestions-CPSC559.md](ExtraQuestions-CPSC559.md) document.

-**Once you get to the end of the assignment, remember to commit your code, push to GitLab, and indicate in your assignment report the commit SHA for the final version of the code that you wish to be evaluated on.**
+**Once you get to the end of the assignment, remember to commit your code, push to Github, and indicate in your assignment report the commit SHA for the final version of the code that you wish to be evaluated on.**